 Importantly, we even employ a farrier to relieve donkeys of painful and uncomfortable hooves, a small gesture that makes a big difference to the donkey’s quality of life.

-All donkeys that pass through our workshops are even microchipped and recorded to help us keep track of the progress of the donkeys.
+All donkeys that pass through our workshops are recorded to help us keep track of their progress.